igpp/docgen/doc/igpp-docgen.md

     $example
     $example-another

-pds.docgen parses a variety of file formats (i.e., text, PDS3 label) and generates variable definitions to reflect the content.
+igpp.docgen parses a variety of file formats (i.e., text, PDS3 label) and generates variable definitions to reflect the content.
 Variables are placed in named context which can be referenced using a dot notation.
 For example, if the variable "this" is placed in the "my" context it can be referenced with the syntax: